emmastrand/EmmaStrand_Notebook/_posts/2021-06-21-16s-Analysis-Pipeline.md

 ![deno](https://github.com/hputnam/Acclim_Dynamics/blob/master/Output/denoising-statistics-DADA2.png?raw=true)

+I chose the **'yellow-long'** choices because this resulted in just as high quality at the green parameter choices and is longer than the green parameter choices.
+Our primers have the adapter in front of the primer so I don't think using 20 and 19 values will cut out both the adapter and primer.

 ## 4. Clustering

 Description from QIIME2 documentation:
 - We *dereplicate* our sequences to reduce repetition and file size/memory requirements in downstream steps (don’t worry! we keep count of each replicate).
 - We *cluster* sequences to collapse similar sequences (e.g., those that are ≥ 97% similar to each other) into single replicate sequences.
 This process, also known as OTU picking, was once a common procedure, used to simultaneously dereplicate but also perform a sort of quick-and-dirty denoising procedure (to capture stochastic sequencing and PCR errors, which should be rare and similar to more abundant centroid sequences).
 Use denoising methods instead if you can.
 Times have changed.
 Welcome to the future.

 ![clustering](https://docs.qiime2.org/2021.4/_images/clustering.png)